aws/aws-cdk/packages/aws-cdk-lib/aws-apigateway/README.md

 If you want to use an existing stage for a deployment, first set `{ deploy: false }` so that `RestApi` does not automatically create new `Deployment` and `Stage` resources.
 Then you can manually define a `apigateway.Deployment` resource and specify the stage name for your existing stage using the `stageName` property.

 Note that as long as the deployment's logical ID doesn't change, it will represent the snapshot in time when the resource was created.
-To ensure your deployment reflects changes to the `RestApi` model, use the method `addToLogicalId(data)` to augment the logical ID generated for the deployment resource.
+If you update the `stageName` property, you should be triggering a new deployment (i.e. with an updated logical ID).
+To ensure your deployment reflects changes to the `RestApi` model, see [Controlled triggering of deployments](#controlled-triggering-of-deployments).
 ```ts
 const restApi = new apigateway.RestApi(this, 'my-api', {
   deploy: false,